liamstatham/LearningJournal/README.md

   - Started job as a Cloud Engineer 04/10/2021
   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 17/11/2023
+  - Azure assessment learn: Configure secure access to your workloads using Azure networking - Passed credential!

+### 16/11/2023
+  - Azure assessment learn: Configure secure access to your workloads using Azure networking

+### 15/11/2023
+  - AZ-305 - Renew certification!

 ### 13/11/2023
   - Azure assessment learn: Configure secure access to your workloads using Azure networking